All sleeping positions (it’s adjustable)

 Like we mentioned above, the Layla pillow’s loft is 8″ uncompressed, and about 4″ compressed.
 Generally speaking, that’s going to feel like too much height if you sleep on your stomach.
 Remember, however, the 2019 pillow has an adjustable loft, so you can change the height of the pillow.

-We think it’ll be comfortable for back and combo sleepers, and probably side sleepers, too.
-It really depends on you’re body type though.
+We think the Layla pillow will be comfortable for back and combo sleepers, and most side sleepers, too.
+Though, it really depends on your body type.
 For example, if you’re more petite, you generally need a thinner pillow regardless of your sleeper type since your neck is short.
 If you’re larger or heavier, you will likely need a pillow with more loft for additional support.

-Like we said, the Layla pillow is going to be more preferable for back and side sleepers than for stomach sleepers, at least out of the box—the loft is now adjustable.
+In our Layla Kopak Pillow review, we found it’s going to be more preferable for back and side sleepers than for stomach sleepers, at least out of the box—the loft is now adjustable.

 As a rule of thumb, if you sleep on your side, make sure that you can follow a straight line from your nose down your spine.
 You don’t want your head too high or low—it needs to be in a neutral position.